 August Doorbell Cam and Cam Pro’s Accessories

-The August Doorbell Cam and Cam Pro are fully-featured in and of themselves, but there are some accessories you can add on that will expand the functionality of the August ecosystem.
+When it comes to accessories, there’s little to no difference between the August Doorbell Cam 1st Gen vs. 2nd Gen. Both doorbells are fully-featured in and of themselves, but there are some accessories you can add on that will expand the functionality of the August ecosystem.

 As far as the Doorbell Cams themselves, go, a power supply kit is available in case you don’t have a wire for a doorbell.
 This allows pretty much anyone to have access to a convenient and secure home — regardless of the existing doorbell technology present around your door.